wevote/WeVoteServer/docs/README_API_INSTALL_SETUP_ENVIRONMENT.md

 "environment_variables-template.json" from time to time, so please check for updates by comparing your local version with the template file.

+To start with, enter DATABASE_USER as "postgres" and DATABASE_PASSWORD as whatever you set previously in [step 1b](README_API_INSTALL_POSTGRES_LINUX.md).
+You will also need to set DATABASE_USER_READONLY and DATABASE_PASSWORD_READONLY with the same values.

 ### LOG_FILE
 Create a file on your computer to match the one expected in the environment_variables.json file: